- ASSOCIATE PROFESSOR Preventive Medicine

 Montefiore Medical Center

-Previously, Dr. Crane served as the Assistant Vice President and Chief Medical Officer of the Occupational Health Department at Consolidated Edison of New York.
+Prior to joining Mount Sinai in 2006, Dr. Crane spent 16 years at Con Edison of New York where he served Assistant Vice President and Chief Medical Officer.
 In 2002 he established a medical monitoring and treatment program for Consolidated Edison workers who assisted in recovery efforts at the WTC site.
-Prior to that, Dr. Crane served as the Associate Director of the Alcoholism Treatment Program of the Mount Sinai Services City Hospital Center at Elmhurst, New York.
-He received his medical degree at the University of Rochester Medical School and a Masters in Public Health from Columbia University School of Public Health.
+Previously, Dr. Crane served as Associate Director of the Alcoholism Treatment Program of the Mount Sinai Services City Hospital Center at Elmhurst, New York.
+He received his medical degree at the University of Rochester Medical School and a Master’s in Public Health from Columbia University School of Public Health.
 He completed his medical internship and residency at the Montefiore Hospital in New York.

 Dasaro CR, Holden WL, Berman KD, Crane MA, Kaplan JR, Lucchini RG, Luft BJ, Moline JM, Teitelbaum SL, Tirunagari US, Udasin IG, Weiner JH, Zigrossi PA, Todd AC.
 Cohort Profile: World Trade Center Health Program General Responder Cohort.
 International journal of epidemiology 2015 Jun;.